VANGUARD

 Through Vanguard, her current project roster includes serving as archival consultant for the Diaspora Solidarities Lab, Cave Canem, Kundiman, the Hoboken’s History of Gentrification and Arson for Profit project and Carnegie Museum of Art.
 Most recently Jes wrapped up her role as the project scholar for the Western Pennsylvania Disability History & Action Consortium's Mellon-funded Intersection of Race and Disability Project, and has led a host of archival projects for private clients.
 Outside her Vanguard work, Jes is also project archivist for the National Historical Publications and Records Commission funded Company 1433 Project.
 Through community partnerships and archival research, Jes’s efforts to document the all-Black unit of the Civilian Conservation Corp that helped to develop the Okefenokee National Wildlife Refuge will result in a digital archive to be housed within the Digital Library of Georgia system.

 Jes is a board member of the Black Oral History Network, where she serves as the Director of Membership.
-She is also a multi-term board member for the Sexual Minorities Archives, based in Holyoke, Massachusetts.
+She is also Board Member Emeritus for the Sexual Minorities Archives, based in Holyoke, Massachusetts.
 She has a long history of professional service, including serving as conference chair for Digital Preservation Conference in 2022, the National Digital Stewardship Coordinating Committee from 2020-2023, and the Society of American Archivists Nominating Committee in 2023.
 Her professional scholarship includes, “Fleckner Revisited: Reflections on Being an Archivist, Then and Now,” published in the American Archivist, and her co-authored piece “Assessing Power Dynamics in Multigenerational Archive,” published in Archival Outlook.

 Jessica C. Neal, MLIS